-The first hour will focus on silent and guided meditation, walking meditation, and an introduction to Zen ritual.
+The first hour will focus on seated and walking meditation, with bit of Zen liturgy and ritual.
 The second hour will offer tea and discussion of the core teachings of Zen.
-Our study text is Faith: Trusting Your Own Deepest Experience, by Sharon Salzburg (available in the UUC Bookstore on Sunday mornings).
+Our current study text is Faith: Trusting Your Own Deepest Experience, by Sharon Salzburg (available in the UUC Bookstore on Sunday mornings).

-These breakfasts, open to all who identify as female, are held quarterly or so.
-The gatherings offer a delicious meal, time to visit with one another, an engaging program, and small group discussion.
+These breakfasts are held quarterly or so, for all who identify as female.
+The Saturday morning gatherings offer a delicious meal, time to visit with one another, an engaging program, and small group discussion.
 Suitable for teens and up.
-Mark your calendar now for the Summer Intergenerational Women’s Breakfast: June 3rd, 2017.
-More information about the program coming soon!

 Please pre-register for the Women’s Breakfast so that we can plan for all.
 There is a $10-$15 fee to cover costs.
 You may register online via the UUC website, at the Connections table in Nathan Johnson Hall on Sundays, or by calling the church office (206-525-8400).
 Childcare is available if reserved through the church office at least one week in advance.